solenya-group/solenya/README.md

 ## Animating a List

 Let's combine the concepts in the previous sections to shuffle an array, where each element gracefully moves to its new position each time the array is updated.
-We can use lodash's shuffle function to perform the `shuffle`, and our own `slideChildren` function to perform the animation.
+We can use lodash's shuffle function to perform the `shuffle`, and our own `transitionChildren` function to perform the animation.
 We'll need to make sure each item in the array has a unique `key`, so that the patcher knows to reuse each child element.

 ```typescript
 export class AnimateListExample extends Component